TAMPANIA HOUSE

 HISTORICAL SIGNIFICANCE

-Tampa expanded north in the 1910s and developers drained wetlands for housing.
-The Tampania subdivision platted lots in 1925.
+Tampa expanded north and west in the 1910s and developers drained wetlands for housing.
+The first lots in the Tampania subdivision were platted in 1925.

 Only a handful of houses were built, and the neighborhood petered out.
-Empty lots filled with later structures.
+Empty lots filled with later structures of all styles.

-Tampa's history has ties to such subdivisions as they shaped the city's grid.
+Tampa's history has ties to such subdivisions as they shaped the city's ambiance.

 VISITING DETAILS

-The house is at 4611 North A Street, Tampa, FL 33603 in the West Tampa area.
-Reach it via North Boulevard to A Street.
+The house is at 4611 W. North A Street, Tampa, FL 33603 in the West Tampa area.
+You can get there via North Boulevard to A Street.

 INTERESTING FACTS

-• Developers envisioned a country club nearby; plans faded.
+• Developers envisioned a country club in Tampania, but the club never came about.

-• The home's undivided spaces create open interior flow.
+• The home's undivided spaces create open interior flow which is typical of Prairie style homes.

 • Tampa's 1920s boom added 50,000 residents in five years.